 The North Coast’s most progressive town, Arcata surrounds a tidy central square that fills with college students, campers, transients and tourists.
 Sure, it occasionally reeks of patchouli and its politics lean far left, but its earnest embrace of sustainability has fostered some of the most progressive civic action in America.
 Here, garbage trucks run on biodiesel, recycling gets picked up by tandem bicycle, wastewater gets filtered clean in marshlands and almost every street has a bike lane.
 Predictably enough, organic products and produce are the norm, art-and-craft markets are rampant and vegans are well catered to.

-Founded in 1850 as a base for lumber camps, today Arcata is defined as a magnet for 20-somethings looking to expand their minds: either at Humboldt State University (HSU), and/or on the highly potent marijuana which grows around here like, um, weeds.
-After a 1996 state proposition legalized marijuana for medical purposes, Arcata became what one New Yorker article referred to as the ‘heartland of high grade marijuana.’
-The economy of the regions has become inexorably tied to the crop since.
+Founded in 1850 as a base for lumber camps, today Arcata is defined as a magnet for 20-somethings looking to expand their minds: either at Humboldt State University (HSU), and/or on the local highly potent marijuana.
+Since a 1996 state proposition legalized marijuana for medical purposes, the economy of the region has become inexorably tied to the crop.